alexmurrietta/SQL-to-the-SQL/README.md

-SQL Course
+# SQL Course

-Throughout this course, I was taught various topics and then was given exams based on business questions and had to write custom SQL queries to answer them.
+Throughout this course, I was taught various topics and then was given exams based on business questions and wrote [custom SQL queries](https://github.com/alexmurrietta/SQL-to-the-SQL/blob/master/SQL_Queries.sql) to answer them.
 If you wish to view the course by section, I listed the document by section.
 The course can be broken up into 4 sections:

 # SQL Statement Fundamentals, Aggregate Functions.